bdukes/out-of-our-minds/content/articles/portion-sizes-for-sweet-drinks.md

 We portion juice in three ways:
 1. Empty glass spice jars.
 Not only do they look gosh darn cute, they are just the right size for a good serving of full-strength juice.
 Note, these are typically exactly 4 oz when filled to the top.
 2. 4 oz juice boxes.
 They are a little harder to find, but Juicy Juice and Apple and Eve and the sesame street ones are just the right size.
 3. Mix with water.
 We might add a splash of juice to water or a splash of water to juice.
 If the kids are playing hard, the juice helps keep blood sugar from dropping and lets the fun continue a bit longer.
-Collagen powder<a href="#f1"><sup id="a1">*</sup></a> is often a good mix in with juice and water, too.
+Collagen powder<ooom-footnote-ref id="1" /> is often a good mix in with juice and water, too.

 PHOTOS: Spice jars, juice boxes, mini mugs.